Technigo/react-vite-third-party-libraries-boiler-plate/README.md

 ### 🎨 Styled Components

-Navigate through the `src/styles` directory to find the global styles and theme configurations using [Styled Components](https://styled-components.com/).
+Navigate through the `src/commponents/styledComponents` directory to find component examples using styled-components library for styles.
 Styled Components allows you to use actual CSS syntax inside your components, ensuring a seamless styling experience within your React application.

 ### 🎥 Lottie Animations